James-Randall-14/mit-blogger-application/Brainrot.md

 When a kid exclaims "What the Skibidi!" they aren't referring to Skibidi Toilet.
 I think that skibidi in this context acts like an expletive.
-It's meaningless in the same way that "H-E-Double-Hockeysticks" or other your other favorite four letter words are meaningless when used this way.
+It's meaningless in the same way that "H-E-Double-Hockeysticks" or other your other favorite four letter words are meaningless when used in this manner.

 > Consider the phrase: What the heck?
 >